 Treasury Provides Special Benefits to Military Members and Veterans

-As Veterans Day approaches on Nov.
-11, the state of Michigan extends its gratitude to current and former military members by reminding them of the special benefits they may be entitled to receive through the Michigan Department of Treasury.
+As Veterans Day approaches on November 11, the Michigan Department of Treasury (Treasury) would like to extend its gratitude to current and former military members by reminding them of the special benefits they may be entitled to receive.

 Current and former military members may be eligible to receive:

 - Military Pay Tax Exemption.
 Military pay is exempt from Michigan tax, including military retirement benefits and exit and separation pay.

 - Children of Veterans Tuition Grant.
 This program provides undergraduate tuition assistance to the children of Michigan veterans who were totally and permanently disabled, missing in action or died while serving.
 Students may receive scholarship assistance for up to four academic years for a total of up to $11,200.

 - Disabled Veterans Property Tax Exemption.
 A property tax exemption for real property used and owned as a homestead as outlined in state law.

 - Principal Residence Exemption (PRE) for Active Duty Military Personnel.
 Property owners can retain a PRE while on active duty if their property is rented or leased.